-After having implemented Synergy JOIN in 2018, Neptune Energy could easily move from on-prem to cloud, and later to a new cloud, without having to disrupt the workflow for any of their users.
+After having implemented the Synergy SKY Suite in 2018, Neptune Energy could easily move from on-prem to cloud, and later to a new cloud, without having to disrupt the workflow for any of their users.
 "We didn’t experience any challenges using Synergy SKY, everything just worked.”

-When they had to roll out Teams during the pandemic in 2020, they already had Synergy JOIN as a layer on top.
+When they had to roll out Teams during the pandemic in 2020, they already had the Synergy SKY Suite as a layer on top.
 This made the transition pain free for both IT and users of video conferencing, as there was no disruption in the workflow.

 The result of this was far less pressure on the IT department regarding collaboration issues, and the users were happy and satisfied with the transition.